jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

         return list(filter(lambda number: not is_even(number), numbers))
         return [number for number in numbers if not is_even(number)]

-  the test passes, but this is not sexy
+  the test passes.
+This is not sexy.

 * another option is to use the `filterfalse method`_ from the `itertools module`_, it is part of `The Python Standard Library`_ and needs an `import statement`_